 On 1 March 2016, the Financial Supervisory Authority decided to impose a 1% countercyclical capital buffer in accordance with Article 86(d) of Act No 161/2002 on Financial Undertakings.
-1 1 The financial undertakings subject to the buffer have therefore maintained the 1% countercyclical capital buffer since 1 March 2017.
+1 The financial undertakings subject to the buffer have therefore maintained the 1% countercyclical capital buffer since 1 March 2017.
 The buffer has been maintained on a consolidated basis and covers domestic credit exposures.
 On 1 November 2016, the Financial Supervisory Authority decided to increase the countercyclical capital buffer to 1.25%, which will take effect on 1 November 2017.2

 The Financial Stability Council is tasked with reviewing the countercyclical buffer rate every quarter in accordance with Article 86(d) of Act No 161/2002 on Financial Undertakings.
-On 9 October 2017, the Council recommended to the Authority that the countercyclical capital buffer should be held unchanged at 1.25%.
+On 20 June 2017, the Council recommended to the Authority that the countercyclical capital buffer should be held unchanged at 1.25%.
 The recommendation is attached to this correspondence.

 The primary purpose of the countercyclical capital buffer is to strengthen the resilience of the financial system against potential credit losses following excessive credit growth and the resultant accumulation of cyclical systemic risk.
-In valuating the rate of the countercyclical capital buffer the Council considers four core indicators it has defined for intermediate objective 1 for financial stability, i.e. growth in the debt-to-GDP ratio, real growth in lending to households and businesses, real increases in residential and commercial real estate prices, and the deviation or the debt-to-GDP ratio from its long-term trend in accordance with Article 136(2) of Directive 2013/36/EU.
-In addition the Council considers other indicators to get a comprehensive evaluation of the state of the financial cycle.
-The Council concluded that the developments in cyclical systemic risk, since its last meeting on 20 June 2017, have been broadly in line with expectations.
+In accordance with Article 136(2) of Directive 2013/36/EU, the Council considers the deviation of credit-to-GDP from its long-term trend in its recommendations.
+The Council furthermore considers other indicators in its arguments, such as growth in the credit-to-GDP ratio, real growth in lending to households and businesses, and real increases in residential and commercial real estate prices.
+In addition, the Council considers the financial cycle position, which is estimated from the co-movement of variables considered to reflect cyclical systemic risk.
+The Council concluded that the developments in cyclical systemic risk have been broadly as was expected at its last meeting on 6 April 2017.